Harlock123/TAIGridControlDLL/README.md

  works better if its used in a data bound way, If you want to use the grid in a manner similar to the way it was used under VB6 you are out of luck.
-This grid will even expose double-click events directly on the cell ( Wow what a concept )
+This grid will even expose double-click events directly on the cell ( Wow what a concept ) Through the Years this was used in everything I ever wrote for Winforms and is still in use today in our Cares project as well as some other test applications and log monitoring applications I have written for my workplace.
+Converted to C# like a decade ago...

+### Version 2.0.14.0
+- Fixed wordwrap bug
+- removed the old sandcastle document subproject as its broken now for VS2019
+- fixed a few spelling errors
+- set the Grid Test project to be the startup
+- Added some new test buttons to the Grid Test Project

 ### Version 2.0.12.0
 - minor changes to excel output and library dependence requiring specific versions